Duke University Health System Job Description:

 Military corpsman with training in military orthopaedics preferred.

-Two years of experience in a hospital, clinic, office, or military setting, working directly in the treatment of orthopaedic patients.
+Two years full-time work experience in a hospital, clinic, office, or military setting, working directly in the treatment of orthopaedic patients.

 |Degrees, Licensure, and/or Certification:||

-Current certification as Orthopaedic Technologist by NBCOT required.
+Current certification as Orthopaedic Technologist Certified by NBCOT required.
 Candidates who do not have certification will be required to obtain within 6 months of hire date.
+In order to be eligible to complete the certification, you must have a minimum of 24 months of full time orthopaedic technologist experience within the past 36 months OR have completed a qualified Orthopaedic Technologist (OT) training program within the past 12 months.

 |Knowledge, Skills, and Abilities:||